VimsecAu/kb/m365/baselines/exo.md

 Some services, such as the Common Attachment Filter of Microsoft Defender, filter emails based on the attachment file types.
 Using Microsoft Defender for this purpose is not required.
-However, the solution selected by an agency should offer services comparable to those offered by Microsoft.
+However, the solution selected by an company should offer services comparable to those offered by Microsoft.

 Though using Microsoft Defender's solution is not strictly required for